-The solution consists of a combination of two parts:
+The solution consists of a combination of 2 parts:

 This already exists inside your AllWebMenus installation (v5.3.860 or above only - no need to download and install separately), and can be accessed through the following menu: